raffmax/ClassifyingGaitsinEnergeticallyConservativeHybridDynamics/README.md

-# ClassifyingGaitsinEnergeticallyConservativeHybridDynamics
+# ConnectingGaitsinEnergeticallyConservativeLeggedSystems
-This file provides the code to generate the data and animations depicted in "Classifying Gaits in Energetically Conservative Hybrid Dynamics".
+This file provides the code to generate the data and animations depicted in "Connecting Gaits in Energetically Conservative Legged Systems".

 The main executable file is "demo_OneLeggedHopper.m"